tolis-e/jQuery-Mobile-Progress-Bar-with-Percentage/jQuery-Mobile-Progress-Bar-with-Percentage/README.md

 Examples
 -------

 	The are 5 example files in the examples folder.
 The example_1.html file contains an example of a mini tolito progress bar.
 The example_2.html includes an example of a jQuery Mobile dialog which contains a tolito progress bar.
 The example_3.html includes an example of an overlay which contains a tolito progress bar.
 	The example_4.html includes an example of a jQuery Mobile dialog which contains a tolito progress bar that inits loading after delay.
-	The example_5.html contains an example of a basic unconfigured mini tolito progress bar.
-    Open the example files using a browser.
+The example_5.html contains an example of a basic unconfigured mini tolito progress bar.Open the example files using a browser.
 Note that the HTML files use CDN-hosted versions of jQuery Mobile and jQuery.

 Quick Start Guide
 ---------------